pvergnory/chess/README.md

 ## Pre-requisites to build

-Under Windows, msys64 and MINGW64 must be installed Under Linux, gcc must be installed
+Under Windows, msys64 and MINGW64 must be installed.
+Under Linux, gcc must be installed

 The GUI uses the SDL2 graphical library